45 of the best home remedies for acne – from stuff already in your fridge, to your bathroom medicine cabinet and everywhere in between…

 Caution – sometimes it just doesn’t agree with your skin.
 If using it with more water doesn’t help your skin after a week or two, then stop using it.
 There are plenty of other home remedies you can use!

 A simple way to open pores and “detox” skin, doing your own facial steam at home is also a nice way to relax.

 Do it alone or as a pre-treatment to blackheads extractions or exfoliation.

 At least twice a week is best.
 Here’s how to do a quick at-home steam routine:

 9. Drawing Salve

-This is what you might call a grandmother’s home acne remedy.
-Old fashioned drawing salve (or Icthammol Ointment) is excellent drawing a deeper pimple to a head, or helping acne cysts.
+This is what you might call your grandmother’s home acne remedy.
+Old fashioned drawing salve (or Icthammol Ointment) is excellent at drawing a deeper pimple to a head, or helping acne cysts.